jmcdo29/ogma/packages/nestjs-module/README.md

 ## Putting it All Together

 Okay, so now we're ready to add the `OgmaModule` to our Application.
 Let's assume we have a `CatsService`, `CatsController` and `CatsModule` and a `ConfigService` and `ConfigModule` in our Application.
 Let's also assume we want to use a class to asynchronously configure out `OgmaModule`.
 For now, assume the methods exist on the `ConfigService`.
-Let's also assume we want to log things in color to our `process.stdout` and that we want the interceptor to skip anything that is not a 400 error or above in production mode.
+Let's also assume we want to log things in color to our `process.stdout`.

 ```ts
 @Injectable()